minhthuc2502/socket_cpp/README.md

 - Know more information about argument :
  ```
-$ ./client help
+$ ./client --help
 ```
 or
  ```
-$ ./server help
+$ ./server --help
 ```
 ### Note

-- The example is tested with ip address of localhost.
+- The example is tested with ip address of `localhost`.
 If you want to communicate between the other machines, try to change ip address.
 - To access the server, client needs to connect to the same network as server.